Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Reduced matrix for staggered fermions

 The partition function is now a polynomial, and the radius of convergence of $\log Z_{\rm{toy,poly}}$ around $0$ is determined by its Lee-Yang zero $\frac{\sqrt{a_1 a_2}+\sqrt{b_1 b_2}}{2}$, which continuously tends to $\frac{a+b}{2}$ as the splitting is diminished.

 Extending the toy example to the case of the lattice QCD partition function, estimated using $N_{\rm{conf}}$ gauge field configurations and computing the $6V$ eigenvalues of the reduced matrix, with the usual rooting procedure we expect to find $6V N_{\rm{conf}}$ branch points of square-root type, and no easy way to count the zeros of the partition function.
 This also means the presence of $6V N_{\rm{conf}}$ square-root type branch points in $\log Z$, besides the logarithmic ones originating from the zeros.
-Using a matching procedure to replace pairs of eigenvalues with their geometric mean one finds instead no branch point in $Z$, since the resulting partition function is a polynomial of order $3V$, thus with exactly $3V$ zeros.
+Using a matching procedure to replace pairs of eigenvalues with their geometric mean one finds instead no branch points in $Z$, since the resulting partition function is a polynomial of order $3V$, thus with exactly $3V$ zeros.
 This also means that $\log Z$ has only logarithmic singularities, and that the radius of convergence of its expansion around $\mu=0$ is determined by the closest one of them.

 We now give details on how the matching procedure is actually implemented in practice.
-The guidelines are the following: \begin{itemize} \item the correct quartets must be automatically selected in the continuum; \item the new eigenvalues should retain the properties 1--3 of the unrooted reduced matrix discussed at the end of Sec.~\ref{sec:general}. \end{itemize} In this way we expect that in the continuum limit one finds a well-defined continuum theory of a single fermion flavor with the desired properties.
+The guidelines are the following: \begin{itemize} \item The correct quartets must be automatically selected in the continuum. \item The new eigenvalues should retain the properties 1--3 of the unrooted reduced matrix discussed at the end of Sec.~\ref{sec:general}, in order to retain properties of the partition function $Z$ itself. \end{itemize} In this way we expect that in the continuum limit one finds a well-defined continuum theory of a single fermion flavor with the desired properties.
 Since we are interested in the case $N_f=2$ of two light flavors, we can simplify the procedure and content ourselves with identifying doublets of eigenvalues instead of quartets.
-To make our proposal concrete, we still have to specify how to identify doublets, and how to average them.
+To make our proposal concrete, we still have to specify how to identify doublets and how to average them.

 The identification of doublets is achieved by minimizing the total sum of the distances within each pair, which we dub ``geometric matching''.
 As already remarked above, this will provide the correct identification in the continuum limit, where nearly degenerate taste quartets are well separated from each other (except possibly for UV related modes that do not affect the long-distance physics).
 The relevant optimization problem can be solved in polynomial time by means of the so-called Blossom algorithm~\cite{Edmonds}.
 A publicly available implementation of this algorithm exists~\cite{Blossom}, which we used in our analysis.